INTRODUCTION TO CAMEROON LAW ON TAX OFFENCES

 The importance of having a limitation is to ensure that all claims are made diligently and in a timely manner while the evidence is still available, and the memory of the witness is still fresh.

-HOW TO DETERMINE STATUTE OF LIMITATION PERIOD IN CAMEROON
+HOW TO DETERMINE THE STATUTE OF LIMITATION PERIOD FOR TAX OFFENSE IN CAMEROON

-The Cameroon law on tax offences is the penal code law and the Supreme Court of Cameroon has set out the yardstick for determining whether an action is statute-barred thus:
+The Cameroon law on tax offenses is the penal code law and the Supreme Court of Cameroon has set out the yardstick for determining whether an action is statute-barred thus:

 - The date when the cause of action accrued

 - The date of commencement of the suit as indicated in the writ / Criminal summons

 - Period of time prescribed to bring an action to be ascertained from the statute in question

 PERIOD OF PRESCRIPTION FOR TAX FAULT

 The Cameroon law on tax offenses stipulates the time frame within which tax fault actions can be initiated.
 Prescription shall be the baring of prosecution following the failure to commence an action within the prescribed limitation period;